 Lentils are one of the best pantry staples you could keep on hand at home – whether it be red, green, or brown.
 They are incredibly easy to include in any meal and full of protein.

-You can use them in salads to add some protein, or you can use them instead of meat in meatless recipes like Sloppy Joes or, Meatless Chili.
+You can use them in salads to add some protein, or you can use them instead of meat in meatless recipes like Sloppy Joes, Barbecue Lentils, or, Meatless Chili.
 You can whip up red lentils and puree them with seasonings to make them an incredible pasta sauce – it’s all about creativity.

 Pick up Organic Red Lentils from Vitacost in bulk – the bags are relatively inexpensive and will last quite a while.
-Bookmark 10 Lentil Recipes to help put them to use after this soup… and over 50 Instant Pot recipes you might want to try for your family, too!
+Bookmark 10 Lentil Recipes to help put them to use after this soup… and Over 100 Yummy Instant Pot recipes you might want to try for your family, too!

 This Mexican Lentil Soup is a great way to use up odds and ends of veggies in your refrigerator – it only takes a few minutes in the Instant Pot.
 It’s a great option for a meatless meal – especially if you used your Instant Pot to make Vegetable Broth just a few days prior.

 Make a huge pot of this soup and enjoy over a few days, then freeze a few jars for later or pass some along to a friend.

 Having extra soup in a rotation in your freezer will give you variety on nights that you don’t feel like cooking, and save you money at the same time.